tommyb89/tommyb89/README.md

-## Hi there 👋 I'm Tomasz
+## Hi, I'm Tomasz 👋

-London based software developer 👨‍💻 who likes to work with JavaScript and React
+London based software developer 👨‍💻 who likes to code stuff for the web

+I am a tech nerd, starte building computers at early age now taking over the web!
+Love to read tech news, follow whats going on out there.
+Exposed to programming back in 90s but got serious about it later on.
+I'm also a graduate of _Nology Software Development intensive bootcamp.
+Where I've been exposed to and learned about front-end and back end technologies.

-Tools and technologies I am using:
+Tools and technologies I  use:

 - semantic HTML
 - CSS / SASS